edgerun/telemd/README.md

 * `procs` the number of processes running at the current time
 * `cgrp_cpu` the cpu usage time of individual docker containers
 * `cgrp_blkio` the total block io usage in bytes for individual docker containers
+* `cgrp_net` the total network io usage in bytes for individual docker containers

 ### Info keys